tobijahu/one-time-access/README.md

 * ota-print-link.sh
 * ota-move-lock.sh

-The following files are supposed to be on your _client machine_ and will be discussed at the section [Install the client script for ssh](### Install the client script for ssh).
+The following files are supposed to be on your _client machine_ and will be discussed at the section [Install the client script](#install-the-client-script).
 * ota-ssh-client.conf
 * ota-ssh-client.sh